-Rule 19 - Medical Services
+Rule 20 - Medical Services

-(A) Medical services, including the services of a qualified dentist, shall be available to Detainees.
-A member of the staff of the Detention Facility capable of providing first-aid shall be available at all times.

-- (B) The Medical Officer shall have the care of the physical and mental health of the Detainees.
+- (A) Medical services, including the services of a qualified dentist, shall be available to Detainees.
+A member of the staff of the Detention Facility capable of providing first-aid shall be available at all times. - (B) The Medical Officer shall have the care of the physical and mental health of the Detainees.
 The Medical Officer shall see daily all sick Detainees, all Detainees who complain of illness and any Detainee to whom his attention is specially directed.
-The Medical Officer shall perform regular medical examinations of all Detainees. - (C) The Medical Officer shall make a report in writing to the Chief of Detention whenever he considers that the physical or mental health of a Detainee has been or will be adversely affected by his continued detention or by any conditions of detention. - (D) The Chief of Detention shall immediately submit any such report to the Registrar. - (E) The Medical Officer shall keep records regarding the physical and mental state of each Detainee. - (F) The Medical Officer shall regularly inspect and advise the Chief of Detention upon the observance of the Rules and relevant regulations, including, but not limited to: - (i) the quantity, quality, preparation and serving of food; - (ii) the hygiene and cleanliness of the Detention Facility and the Detainees; - (iii) the sanitation, heating, lighting and ventilation of the Detention Facility; and - (iv) the suitability and the cleanliness of the Detainees' clothing and bedding.
+The Medical Officer shall perform regular medical examinations of all Detainees. - (C) The relationship between the Medical Officer or other health-care professionals and the Detainee shall be governed by the same ethical and professional standards as those applicable to other patients in the community, including adherence to the Detainee's autonomy with regard to his own health and informed consent in the doctor-patient relationship subject to the existence of a real and imminent threat to the patient or other persons. - (D) The Medical Officer shall make a report in writing to the Chief of Detention whenever he considers that the physical or mental health of a Detainee has been or will be adversely affected by his continued detention or by any conditions of detention. - (E) The Chief of Detention shall immediately submit any such report to the Registrar. - (F) The Medical Officer shall keep records regarding the physical and mental state of each Detainee. - (G) The Medical Officer shall regularly inspect and advise the Chief of Detention upon the observance of the Rules and relevant regulations, including, but not limited to: - (i) the quantity, quality, preparation and serving of food; - (ii) the hygiene and cleanliness of the Detention Facility and the Detainees; - (iii) the sanitation, heating, lighting and ventilation of the Detention Facility; and - (iv) the suitability and the cleanliness of the Detainees' clothing and bedding.

-Rule 20 - Consultations
+Rule 21 - Consultations

 - (A) Detainees may consult with a doctor or dentist of their choice at their own expense.
-All such visits shall be made by prior arrangement with the Chief of Detention as to the time and duration of the visit and shall be subject to the same security controls as are imposed under Rule 41 of the Rules. - (B) Any treatment or medication recommended by such doctors or dentists shall be administered solely by the Medical Officer or a person authorised by him.
+All such visits shall be made by prior arrangement with the Chief of Detention as to the time and duration of the visit and shall be subject to the same security controls as are imposed under Rule 42 of the Rules. - (B) Any treatment or medication recommended by such doctors or dentists shall be administered solely by the Medical Officer or a person authorised by him.
 The Medical Officer shall be informed of the outcome of all consultations of doctors or dentists, and may, in his sole discretion, refuse to administer any such treatment or medication.

-Rule 21 - Specialist Treatment
+Rule 22 - Specialist Treatment